Alpine Ice Climbing - Introduction Overview

 As this program progresses, the climber-to-guide ratio decreases to 2:1, allowing us to accommodate participants who progress at different rates and wish to emphasize different levels of technical difficulty.
 Applicants should have the basic alpine mountaineering experience taught in our

 Alpinism 1 Course.
 Tuition includes the provision of group climbing equipment.
-This trip is broken into two 3-day segments, each segment building upon the knowledge and skills you gain throughout the course.
+This trip is broken into three 2-day segments, each segment building upon the knowledge and skills you gain throughout the course.

 SEGMENT 1: TWO-DAY FIELD SEMINAR